broleomo/phq-9-form/README.md

 - client: cd ..
 - run node server.js

-You should then be able to view the application at localhost:3000 and the server at localhost:5000.
-To view the submitted answers: localhost:5000/answers
+You should then be able to view the application at localhost:3000.
+Keep your dev tools open and click on the Network tab before submitting the form.
+After submission, you should see a post request and all of the submitted answer data that is getting sent to my MongoDB instance.
+You should also be able to see this information in your running terminal that is running the node server.

 Description of the problem and solution